Skip to content

 Effective from 1 January 2026.

-Did you know?
-As of 2023–2024, the median waiting time for a CT scan in public hospitals in Hong Kong is up to 69 weeks (approximately 1.3 years) 2.
-While public hospital is more affordable, private medical service providers often offer more flexible scheduling and shorter waiting times.
+2. While public hospitals are more affordable, private medical service providers often offer more flexible scheduling and shorter waiting times.
 Understanding the differences in prices and service can help you choose the most suitable option.

 OT&P also offers CT services—please consult our family doctors for personalised advice and pricing.